-To enable snap support, simply run the commands:
+To enable snap support on Linux Mint, simply run the commands:

 $ sudo rm /etc/apt/preferences.d/nosnap.pref $ sudo apt update $ sudo apt install snapd

-New features include Warpinator, which is a file-sharing program that works in a LAN and fractional scaling feature for HiDPI displays to enjoy sharper and crisp images.
-You will also get other applications for everyday use such as Firefox, LibreOffice, Audacious music player, Timeshift, and Thunderbird.
+New features include Warpinator, which is a file-sharing program that works in a LAN, and fractional scaling features for HiDPI displays to enjoy sharper and crisp images.
+You will also get other applications for everyday use such as Firefox, LibreOffice, Audacious Music Player, Timeshift, and Thunderbird.

-If you want a fast and stable Linux desktop to perform day-to-day desktop tasks, listening to music, watching videos, and even gaming, Mint is the go-to distribution.
-Mint 20 is a long term release and will receive support until 2025.
-We have an article on how to install Mint 20 on your PC.
+If you want a fast and stable Linux desktop to perform day-to-day desktop tasks, listen to music, watch videos, and play gaming, Mint is the go-to distribution.

 5. Red Hat Enterprise Linux

 Abbreviated as RHEL, Red Hat Enterprise Linux is a Linux distro designed for Enterprise or commercial purposes.
 It’s one of the leading open-source alternatives to other proprietary systems such as Microsoft.
 Red Hat is usually a top choice for server environments given its stability and regular security patches which boost its overall security.

 You can readily set it up on physical servers, virtual environments such as VMware, HyperV, and also on the cloud.
 Red Hat has done a perfect job in containerization technology thanks to OpenShift PaaS (platform as a service), a hybrid cloud environment that is built around Docker containers and managed by Kubernetes.